IPAM: IP Address Management

 Sites

-Note that deleting a root site or subnode with another subnode(s) will break the entire related chain.
+Note that deleting a root site or subnode with another subnode(s) will break the whole chain related.

 Management → IPAM → Sites menu.

-It allows you to edit network sites (by clicking on name, Name column), delete with the corresponding trash icon and create new network sites with the Create button.
+It allows you to edit network sites (by clicking on name, Name column), delete with the corresponding trash icon and create new network sites through the Create button.

-To create a new network location, type the name, by default the Parent field will be unselected, indicating that it is a root site.
+To create a new network location, type in the name, by default the Parent field will be unselected, indicating that it is a root site.
 If it is a node, select either a root site or another node.
-Press the Create button again to save the new network site.
+Click Create again to save the new network site.
 The editing process is similar but uses the Update button.

 If you repeat a name (case-insensitive) it will be duly indicated when saving or updating a record.